swissi2000/Fusion-360-Milling-Post-Processor-for-Centroid/docs/index.md

 **Please report issues on the [Centroid Forum](https://centroidcncforum.com/viewtopic.php?f=60&t=2992).
 No Warranties are given.
 Use at your own risk!**

+# New Version V4 (December 26th 2020)
+* Just a bug fix where the WCS# always defaulted to G54 ignoring other WCS#'s in setups.
+Update to latest version if you are using other WCS#'s than the default G54.

 # Added Features in V3
 * NEW in v3: [Fusion 360 Probing Support](probing.md)